Tech Summit - General Prompt Session Outline

 https://useast.prompt.security/employees/manage/Employees%20Connector/policies#isAdvanced=true

-…and you should see the following:
+…and you should see the following (it may reload the console first):

 Previously 4.2.2.2 was not detected as an IP without the context word.
 Adjust the threshold until it is.
 Thresholds are available by expanding the ‘Sensitive Data’ protection and scrolling down.